In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 Intercom in the dugout.

-“There is nothing outstanding in me,” says Yuri. - I do not like to exist in the city, to fight for survival in the metropolis.
-I do not associate myself with a hermit or a downshifter - I just chose this lifestyle.
-Life is arranged, there is no need to work, there is no need to pay for an apartment either, there is enough communication with people - everything is fine.
-Fate itself will help me find a way out of any situation.
+“There is nothing outstanding about me,” says Yuri. - I don’t like existing in the city, fighting for survival in the metropolis.
+I don’t associate myself with a hermit or a downshifter - I just chose this way of life.
+Life is organized, there is no need to work, there is no need to pay rent, there is enough communication with people - everything is fine.
+Fate itself will help me find a way out of any situation.”

 What else to read